mootoday/www-mootoday-com/src/content/blog/untrusted-customer-code-on-the-server-with-wasm-components/index.md

 - Security isolation when running untrusted customer code is complex and costly
 - Multi-language support is even more complex
 - The WebAssembly Component Model enables clean, language-agnostic interfaces between individual components and also hosts and guests, written as Wasm Interface Type (WIT) definitions
-- Fuel metering, memory limits, and no I/O by default helps mitigate risks like infinite loops or resource exhaustion from untrusted code
+- Fuel metering, memory limits, and no I/O by default help mitigate risks like infinite loops or resource exhaustion from untrusted code

 ## Why would I run untrusted code in the first place?